ShaftHQ/SHAFT_ENGINE/src/main/java/io/github/shafthq/shaft/tools/security/tinkey.md

   SHAFT before any test execution.
 - To automatically decrypt the data, SHAFT will accept some properties from the user to show the name of the key and any other parameters required by tinkey.
-- This should be implemented to support both local keys and remote keys as per tinkeys documentation.
+- This should be implemented to support both local keys and remote keys as per TinKey's documentation.
 - All decrypted test data should be deleted automatically by SHAFT after any execution to ensure that only the encrypted files exist in SHAFT's test data directory.
 - This concludes the initial business requirements, with area for future enhancements.